aws-solutions/digital-evidence-archive-on-aws/README.md

 3. Keep Note of the domain name: e.g. digitalevidencearchive.com
 4. Route53 automatically creates a hosted zone for your domain.
 Go to Route 53, click HostedZones on the left tab.
 Go to the hosted zone that matches your domain name, and copy and paste the Hosted Zone ID somewhere safe
 5. Next go to AWS Certificate Manager to request a certificate for your domain: (MAKE SURE TO DO IT IN THE REGION YOU WANT TO DEPLOY) https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html
-6. You should be navigated to the Certificate table, and the request should be in pending.
+6. Navigate to the certificate table.
+The request should be pending.
 Click on the Certificate ID link, scroll to the Domains section, and on the upper right hand side of that section, click Create Records in Route53.
 Wait about 10 minutes
-7. Once the Certificate is issues, click the Certificate ID link and copy the ARN in the first section.
+7. Once the Certificate is issued, click the Certificate ID link and copy the ARN in the first section.
 Save this somewhere safe.

 ### Step 1: Clone the repository
 Use the command line to run the following commands: